leonardinius/leonardinius.github.io/_posts/2016-02-11-letsencrypt-automatic-renewal.md

 **What's happened?
 What did you do?**

-We instructed HTTP:80 website (which we use to perform `HTTP 301 Permanent redirect` to HTTPS/SSL version) to treat a special and "wel-known" `/.well-known/acme-challenge` location specially and to serve static content from Let's encrypt managed webroot directory `/var/www/letsencrypt/`.
+We instructed HTTP:80 website (which we use to perform `HTTP 301 Permanent redirect` to HTTPS/SSL version) to treat a special and "well-known" `/.well-known/acme-challenge` location specially and to serve static content from Let's encrypt managed webroot directory `/var/www/letsencrypt/`.